FK Sarajevo

-Fudbalski klub Sarajevo (Фудбалски клуб Сарајево; /bs/, lit.
-'Sarajevo Football Club'), is a professional football club based in Sarajevo, the capital city of Bosnia and Herzegovina and is the most successful club in the country.
+Fudbalski klub Sarajevo (/bs/; lit.
+'Football Club Sarajevo'), is a professional football club based in Sarajevo, the capital city of Bosnia and Herzegovina and is one of the most successful clubs in the country.

 Founded on 24 October 1946, FK Sarajevo was the most successful club from SR Bosnia and Herzegovina in Yugoslavia, winning two Yugoslav First League titles, finishing runners-up on two other occasions, reaching the Yugoslav Cup final twice and placing 6th in the Yugoslav First League all-time table.

 Today, FK Sarajevo is one of the most prominent members of the Premier League of Bosnia and Herzegovina, where it has won five Bosnian championships, eight Bosnian Cups and one Bosnian Supercup.
 Furthermore, the club finished runners-up in the national championship another seven times.
 It is ranked second in the Premier League of Bosnia and Herzegovina all-time table.
 FK Sarajevo is the most popular football club in the country, alongside FK Željezničar, with whom it shares a fierce rivalry in the Sarajevo derby, often called the Eternal derby (Bosnian: Vječiti derbi).
 This fixture is not only Bosnia and Herzegovina's premier football rivalry, but it has also been recognized internationally, being featured among FourFourTwo’s 50 Biggest Derbies in the World.

 The club plays its home matches at the Asim Ferhatović Hase Stadium, also known as the Koševo Stadium, named after legendary club striker Asim Ferhatović, and located in the city's Koševo neighborhood.
-The stadium has a current capacity of 30,121 and is the largest in the country.
+The stadium has a current capacity of 34,700 and is the largest in the country.
 FK Sarajevo also operates the Butmir Training Centre in the Ilidža municipality, a state-of-the-art facility spanning 70,000 m² and opened in 2015.
 The centre includes multiple FIFA-standard pitches, modern fitness and rehabilitation infrastructure, and serves as the training base for the men’s, women’s, youth teams and Sarajevo B.